marianoabdala/marianoabdala.github.io/read.me.md

 I've been building software professionally for the last couple decades.
 I had my share of success and my share of failure too, I'd like to think I've learnt from both.
 Thought I consider myself a generalist, having spent time helping in most roles you can think of when it comes to building software, I specialised in _mobile_ development for the last half of my career.

 I think mobile is where –due to the inherent restrictions of the environment– we need to push ourselves further.
-There's no room for 20 options in one screen, there's no room for system that requires a user manual, there's no room for just adding hardware to fix performance issues.
+There's no room for 20 options in one screen, there's no room for systems that require a user manual, there's no room for just adding hardware to fix performance issues.
 Asking the user for an extra tap to achieve something can **make or break an entire business** when it comes to mobile.

 During this last half of my career, too, I worked _independently_ as a contractor for multiple companies, mostly startups located in the US, Canada and Europe.
 I'm only just now starting to work for a [well-stablished company](https://www.globant.com/) in my [home country](https://en.wikipedia.org/wiki/Argentina).